Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch released postcode level ATO data for financial year 2023.
-In Hove, median income among taxpayers was $51,207 and average income was $68,110.
-These figures are close to national averages.
-Greater Adelaide's median income was $54,808 and average income was $66,852.
-Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for September 2025 would be approximately $55,713 (median) and $74,104 (average).
-Census 2021 income data shows Hove's household, family, and personal incomes rank modestly, between the 34th and 44th percentiles.
-The largest segment comprises 26.1% earning $1,500 - $2,999 weekly (893 residents), similar to the region where this cohort represents 31.8%.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Hove's median income among taxpayers is $51,207, with an average of $68,110.
+This aligns with national averages and compares to Greater Adelaide's median of $54,808 and average of $66,852.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Hove would be approximately $55,713 (median) and $74,104 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in Hove rank modestly, between the 34th and 44th percentiles.
+The largest segment comprises 26.1% earning $1,500 - 2,999 weekly (894 residents), aligning with the region where this cohort likewise represents 31.8%.
 Housing affordability pressures are severe in Hove, with only 84.3% of income remaining, ranking at the 35th percentile.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income